swimlane/ngx-charts/contest.md

 Contest ends April 2nd at 12PM PT.
 A panel of community members and the Swimlane team will judge the contestants.

+Make sure to note in the PR, that its a submission for the contest!